Contents

 Interesting facts

-- You're traveling a distance of 3 miles on this easy trail.
+- You're traveling a distance of 5 km on this easy trail.
 The hike is therefore not too long.
-The average length of all hikes in Colorado is 9 miles.
+The average length of all hikes in Colorado is 14 km.

-- Elevated between 558 ft and 6132 ft, the hike is among the 3 highest elevated hikes in the USA.
+- Elevated between 170 m and 1,869 m, the hike is among the 3 highest elevated hikes in the USA.
 You're facing an uphill climb of 371 vertical meters on this hike.
 This makes the hike one of the 5 hikes with the most ascent in the USA.

 - This easy hike is perfect for the whole family.
 What’s even better: You can also bring the family’s best friend on this dog friendly hike.